nsfm/dualsense-ts/ROADMAP.md

 ### Profile-mapped Inputs

+The Access input report contains two layers: raw hardware buttons (bytes 16–17, always stable) and post-profile mapped buttons/sticks/triggers (bytes 1–10, DualSense-compatible format).
+Phase 1 exposes only the raw layer.
+This item adds the mapped layer — hat/D-pad direction from byte 8, mapped face buttons from bytes 8–10, mapped stick axes from bytes 1–4, and mapped trigger values from bytes 5–6 — so applications can read whatever the user has configured in their active profile without needing to understand the mapping themselves.

 ### Profile Management

+The Access controller stores up to 3 user profiles via Feature Reports 0x60/0x61 using an 18-chunk transfer protocol (956 bytes per profile, CRC32 with seed 0x53).
+Each profile defines button-to-action mappings, stick sensitivity curves, toggle/hold behavior, and expansion port assignments.
+This item adds read, write, and delete support so users can back up, restore, or programmatically create profiles.
+Reference implementations exist in titania (C) and jfedor's PS Access profile editor.

 ### Expansion Slot Support

+The four 3.5mm E1–E4 expansion ports accept button, trigger, and stick accessory modules.
+The input report provides raw analog axes for each port (bytes 20–27) and runtime device type detection via nibble fields (bytes 41 and 49, values: 0=disconnected, 1=button, 2=trigger, 3=stick).
+This item exposes expansion port state — device type, connection status, and analog axes — so applications can react to plugged-in accessories and read their inputs directly.

 ### Unified API (support for either type of controller via one interface)

+A common interface or base class shared by `Dualsense` and `DualsenseAccess` that lets application code work with either controller type generically.
+This would cover the overlapping surface — connection state, battery, lightbar, and the concept of "buttons" and "sticks" — while allowing type narrowing for device-specific features.
+Useful for games and tools that want to support both controllers without branching on the device type.

 ### Multi-controller Merge API

+On PS5, up to 3 physical controllers — 1 DualSense Classic plus 2 Access controllers, or any subset — can be merged into a single virtual player input.
+This item adds a merge/combine mode where any combination of `Dualsense` and `DualsenseAccess` instances are joined into one logical input source.
+Each physical device contributes its buttons, sticks, and features, and the combined view presents a complete virtual controller to the application.
+Two Access controllers can also be merged without a DualSense, with each providing a different subset of inputs.

 ### DualsenseManager Integration

+`DualsenseManager` currently only discovers and manages standard DualSense controllers.
+This item adds Access controller discovery (VID 054c / PID 0e5f) to the manager, with separate player slot tracking, appropriate LED assignment, and reconnection matching.
+Also includes awareness of merged Access+DualSense pairs so the manager can treat them as a single player slot.

 ## Analog stick calibration tool